readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

       - Edit a file from the GitHub UI as part of a new branch, and open a pull request
       - See the RTD check on the GitHub PR UI, wait a few minutes, open result (yay!)

 #.
-Using custom domains

-      - Essentially the steps already described in our Custom Domains reference

-#.
 Versioning documentation

    - Explain how to manage versions on RTD: create release branches,